imjord/tauri_steam_clone/README.md

 ## Disclaimer

 This application is not affiliated with the official Steam platform.
-It is a clone created for educational and experimental purposes only.
+It is a clone created for educational and learning purposes only.

 Made with <3 Imjord